SUWANNEE RIBBON MAP

 While the map is simplistic in appearance, virtually every feature needed to be manually adjusted or positioned by hand.
 The Suwannee River is not a particularly straight one.
 It has long, sweeping curves when viewed at small scales and tight, hairpin turns when inspected up close.
 So I had to plan ahead of time where I wanted to add ‘break points’ to the river and then, segment by segment, rotate all objects below each point, straightening everything out on the grander scheme of things while preserving the smaller bends and local geography.
 This means that the north orientation is always in flux, though I tried to hide where exactly it shifts.
 Since most of the adjacent conservation lands go right up to the river bank, I often had to redraw some approximated boundaries around these breaks that, while technically inaccurate, made sense visually.

 Originally, I was hoping to make the map only an inch wide, for no reason other than to make it as ridiculous as possible.
-But after some tests, I quickly realized I wouldn’t’ be able to fit much of anything else on it besides the river.
+But after some quick tests I realized I wouldn’t’ be able to fit much of anything else on it besides the river.
 So instead, I sized it up to two and a half inches—and even that ended up being a challenge.
 The areas around White Springs, Suwannee River State Park, Peacock Springs, Fanning Springs, and the network of small creeks at the Gulf were a particularly thrilling game of Cartographer’s Tetris.

 While the river and its nearby conservation lands (mostly based on the Florida Natural Areas Inventory) were the main focus of the map, I tried to pack in lots of other points of interest wherever I could.
 The Suwannee is full of beautiful blue springs, some rather large and famous, others just nameless holes in the bedrock the size of your fist, and I included as many as possible using both available GIS data as well as field reports from the local water management district.
 Many of the place names (both natural and urban) are from the US Board of Geographic Names, but others I added based on fun tidbits I found while researching the adjacent areas, like defunct and historic bridges and landings, or small municipal parks that would be identifiable to locals.
 I also included cemeteries, as I do on many of my maps, as they are (mostly) permanent points of reference that often hint at the history of the place.
 Look up Charles Spring/Ferry/Cemetery just south of Dowling Park, for example, to get an odd tale of local legend.
 Lastly, I made sure that each road, ferry, and railroad crossing made it on to the map, as there are surprisingly few given the river’s 246 miles of length, and proximity to these crossings often dictated where communities popped up (railroads and the turpentine industry being the other big factors).